View beef products Search beef products

 The way that a butcher prepares a carcass varies

-from the hindquarter and loin of an animal, ie the
+come from the hindquarter and loin of an animal,

-parts that have the least exercise.
-These include the
+ie the parts that have the least exercise.
+These

-grilling, frying and roasting.
-Cuts from the neck,
+be cooked by grilling, frying and roasting.
+Cuts

 For tender results they require longer cooking by